AACN: Nursing Shortage Fact Sheet

 - Nursing schools are forming strategic partnerships and seeking private support to help expand student capacity.
 For example, the University of Minnesota VA Health Care System in June 2013 to expand enrollment in the school’s BSN program.
 With a focus on enhancing care to veterans, the VA committed $5.3 million to the university to expand clinical plaement sites, fund additional faculty, and support interprofessional engagement.

 - In September 2010, AACN announced the expansion of NursingCAS, the nation’s centralized application service for RN programs, to include graduate nursing programs.
 One of the primary reasons for launching NursingCAS was to ensure that all vacant seats in schools of nursing are filled to better meet the need for RNs, APRNs, and nurse faculty.
 In 2009, almost 55,000 vacant seats were identified in baccalaureate and graduate nursing programs.
 NursingCAS provides a way to fill these seats and maximize the educational capacity of schools of nursing.

 - In February 2002, Johnson & Johnson launched the Campaign for Nursing’s Future, a multimedia initiative to promote careers in nursing and polish the image of nursing.
-This multimillion dollar effort includes television commercials, a recruitment video, a Web site, brochures, and other visuals.
-In 2007, Johnson & Johnson generously committed to extending this winning campaign for another five years. www.discovernursing.com
+This multimillion dollar effort includes television commercials, a recruitment video, a website, brochures, and other visuals. www.discovernursing.com

 Last Update May 18, 2017